 10. Greece: I feel relaxed just thinking about Greece: the food, the sunshine, the beauty of the whitewashed architecture… all things to be savored before (or after) family vacations come into season.
 The city of Mykonos is all about late nights and leisurely mornings of sea, sun, and blue horizons.
 Sign me up!

+Surely everyone has a wish-list of things we should have done and places to go before you have kids.
 What other destinations would you add to these places to go before you have kids?
 If you traveled extensively pre-kids, where did you go that was adult-friendly?